 Saturday 20 April saw Porsche Centre Bournemouth start the second season of the Porsche Classic Restoracing Championship at Donington Park.

-A grand slam for the pole position in both races with fastest laps and two victories.
+After the race the team was happy to hear the brakes felt much better and to come away with a grand slam for the pole position in both races with fastest laps and two victories.

 Needless to say everyone was happy to be back in front and scoring points.
 We currently lead the Championship and have some work to do on the car for the next round at Brands Hatch on the Saturday 4 May.

 * Data determined in accordance with the measurement method required by law.
 Since September 01, 2018 all new cars are approved in accordance with the Worldwide Harmonized Light Vehicles Test Procedure (WLTP), a more realistic test procedure to measure fuel consumption and CO₂ emissions.
 You can find more information on WLTP at www.porsche.com/wltp.
 From 01 January 2019, all fuel consumption figures are shown as determined in accordance with WLTP.
 CO₂ figures will be shown as NEDC-equivalent values, as CO₂ based taxation will continue to be based on an NEDC value (derived from WLTP) until 06 April 2020.
 Fuel economy and CO₂ emission figures are only intended as a means of comparing different types of vehicles tested under the same test cycle.
 New WLTP homologated vehicles are therefore not directly comparable with any vehicles tested under NEDC.